Alan Clark: Personal life

 His elder son James (who lived in Eriboll, a Scottish estate) died of a brain tumour on 15 August 2019, aged 59.

 While involved in the Matrix Churchill trial he was cited in a divorce case in South Africa, in which it was revealed he had had affairs with Valerie Harkess, the wife of a South African barrister, and her daughters, Josephine and Alison.
 After sensationalist tabloid headlines, Clark's wife Jane remarked upon what Clark had called "the coven" with the line: "Well, what do you expect when you sleep with below-stairs types?"
 She referred to her husband as an "S, H, one, T".

 Death

 Clark died at Saltwood Castle on 5 September 1999, aged 71, after suffering from a brain tumour.
 His body was buried in the grounds of the castle.
 Upon his death, his family said Clark wanted it to be stated that he had "gone to join Tom and the other dogs."

+His death resulted in a by-election in his constituency, which was won by fellow Conservative Michael Portillo, the former Secretary of State for Defence.